Towards a Systematic Taxonomy of Attacks against Space Infrastructures: The Attack Taxonomy

-This category of attacks uses cyber capabilities to prevent the ground segment from controlling spacecraft or to prevent spacecraft from executing their missions.
+This subcategory of attacks uses cyber capabilities to prevent the ground segment from controlling spacecraft or to prevent spacecraft from executing their missions.
 To wage these attacks, the attacker must have access to the ground segment, which can be achieved by using an initial access gain attack mentioned above.
-These attacks can be further divided into four subcategories based on attacker capabilities: malware, data injection, denial of service, and vulnerability exploitation.
+These attacks can be further divided into four attacker capabilities: {\em malware}, {\em data injection}, {\em DoS} (denial of service), and {\em vulnerability exploitation}.

-{\bf (3.1) Malware Attacks}.
-These attacks use malicious software (e.g., ransomware \cite{ear2023characterizing,falco2023wannafly, remy2025sok}) to target spacecraft.
-In these attacks, the attack {\em entry point} is typically the victim ground segment, whereby the attacker can upload ransomware to run on spacecraft, which is the attack {\em impact point}.
-The consequence is that a victim spacecraft can no longer be commanded or controlled (e.g.) without paying a ransom.
+{\bf ({ Cyber} Attacker Capability 3.1) Malware Attacks}.
+These attacks use malicious software (e.g., ransomware \cite{ear2023characterizing,falco2023wannafly, remy2025sok}) to compromised spacecraft.
+The attack {\em entry point} is typically in the victim ground segment, whereby the attacker uploads ransomware to run on spacecraft, which is the attack {\em impact point}.
+The consequence is a victim spacecraft can no longer be commanded or controlled without paying a ransom.

-{\bf (3.2) Data Injection Attacks}.
+{\bf ({ Cyber} Attacker Capability 3.2) Data Injection Attacks}.
 These attacks \cite{pavur2021detecting,pavur2019cyber,remy2025sok} inject malicious data into data processing center components in the ground segment, such as a Space Situational Awareness (SSA) repository, while noting that SSA data enables the ground segment to track locations of spacecraft.
 Both attack {\em entry point} and {\em impact point} are the ground segment.
 The consequence is that the victim ground segment cannot obtain the correct locations of spacecraft and other space objects (e.g., debris), which may lead to further consequences in the space segment (e.g., spacecraft conjunctions), which is why this attack is accommodated in our taxonomy.

-{\bf (3.3) Denial of Service Attacks}.
+{\bf ({ Cyber} Attacker Capability 3.3) DoS Attacks}.
 These attacks use cyber capabilities to prevent a victim ground station from receiving or transmitting signals or to prevent spacecraft from operating properly.
-This sub-category can be divided into two attacks.
+This subsubcategory can be divided into four attacks.